If you’re in the market to buy a sewing machine, then get ready to be amazed.

 If your sewing machine does everything for you, will you know how to salvage your project?!

-Not to mention that the accessories for and the maintenance of these machines cost a small fortune, depending on the brand.
+Not to mention that the accessories for and the maintenance of these machines often cost a small fortune, depending on the brand.
 Ask me how I know this?!

 Okay, moving on…